linrax: A JAX Compatible, Simplex Method Linear Program Solver

-Internally, the state of the simplex method is maintained in a \emph{tableau}.
-In the first phase of the simplex method, this tableau is initialized to
+The state of the simplex method is maintained in a \emph{tableau}.
+In the first phase, this tableau is initialized to

-Here, the upper block ensures that the constraints are satisfied, and the bottom two rows give the costs associated with the original and auxiliary problem, respectively.
-The current feasible vertex is parameterized by a set of \emph{basic variables}; here, they are the auxiliary variables with indices $\ncan + 1, \ldots, \ncan + \mcan$.
-In the tableau, the column corresponding to each basic variable will have only one non-zero entry and that entry will have coefficient 1.
-Thus, if every non-basic variable is assumed to take a value of 0, the values of the basic variables must be given by the entries of $b$.
-Similarly, the negation of the objective values are given by the rightmost entry of the last two rows.
-In this way, it is explained how~\eqref{eq:tableau} corresponds to the initial point $x = 0_{1 \times \ncan}$, $a = b$ in the first phase, and also how to recover an optimal point from the final tableau and active set.

-This structure is maintained throughout every iteration of the procedure.
-At each iteration, one variable is chosen to enter the set of basic variables and another is forced to exit.
-Central to this algorithm is the \emph{pivoting strategy} used to select the entering variable.
-In \linrax{}, we use \emph{Bland's Rule}~\cite{avis_notes_1978}, a simple approach which is guaranteed to never cycle.
-Using the \emph{reduced cost multipliers} on the bottom row of the tableau, it can be quickly determined which indices to select the entering variable from.
-Those with negative reduced cost multiplier may improve the objective when entering the active set; thus, optimization continues until no negative reduced cost multipliers remain.
+The upper block represents the constraints, and the bottom two rows give the \emph{reduced cost multipliers} of the original and auxiliary problem.
+The current feasible vertex is parameterized by a set of \emph{basic variables}; here, those at indices $\ncan + 1, \ldots, \ncan + \mcan$.
+This structure is maintained throughout every iteration by choosing one variable to enter the set of basic variables and forcing another to exit.
+The \emph{pivoting strategy} that selects the entering variable is key.
+In \linrax{}, we use \emph{Bland's Rule}~\cite{avisNotesBlandsPivoting1978}, a simple approach guaranteed to never cycle.
+If any index has negative cost multiplier, it may improve the objective when entering the active set; thus, optimization continues until no such index remains.

-Once the index of the entering variable has been identified (say, $\cin$), the exiting variable is deduced by the \emph{ratio test}.
+After choosing an entering variable ($\cin$), the exiting variable is deduced by the \emph{ratio test}.